Who We Are

 In addition to the fundraising activities which allow the DWC to accomplish all it does for the community, members established social activities to appeal to a broad group of women.
 These included reading discussion groups, bowling, needlework, gourmet dinners and mom and tots groups.
 They have conducted road rallies, health seminars, arts and crafts shows, baby sitting clinics and a creative children’s art fair.
 Many of these activities are still being held today.
 Women in Darien today owe much to those pioneering ladies.

-Over forty-nine years later the Darien Woman’s Club continues to draw women of all ages and experiences.
+Over fifty years later the Darien Woman’s Club continues to draw women of all ages and experiences.
 It provides an opportunity to serve our community, while meeting new people and having fun.

 by Pamela Kanner, DWC Member